-A PGY2 health-system pharmacy administration (HSPA) residency builds upon PGY1 residency graduates’ skills in the delivery of patient-centered care and in pharmacy operational services.
+PGY2 health-system pharmacy administration and leadership (HSPA) residency builds upon PGY1 residency graduates’ skills in the delivery of patient-centered care and in pharmacy operational services.
 This prepares the resident for high level managerial and leadership responsibilities.
 Areas focused on include safe and effective medication management systems, quality assurance/control, management of human resources including recruiting, financial stewardship, technology in healthcare and leadership strategies.

 During the residency year, a combination of block and longitudinal learning experiences will be utilized.
 These experiences are variable in length, often overlap, and may be adjusted as needed.